 For those with health problems, sometimes attending holiday gatherings is harder than skipping them.
 Here's how it usually goes for me.
 Initially, I'm so happy to see everyone.
 But soon, unless I've talked to people ahead of time, I have to start managing their expectations about what I'll be able to do.
 This is stressful and exhausting.
-(I wrote about managing others' expectations in Head-Off Holiday Stress by Educating Loved Ones About Your Health Limitations.)
+(I wrote about managing others' expectations in Reduce Holiday Stress by Educating Others About Your Health.)

 As I settle onto my bed, I don’t try to deny that I’m sad.
-Pretending that I don’t feel sad or frustrated or any other painful emotion just strengthens it.
-So, the first thing I do is to gently acknowledge how I’m feeling.
+In other words, the first thing I do is to gently acknowledge how I’m feeling.
 Then I speak to myself compassionately about those painful emotions.